 Due to their size and the relatively long time it takes to slow or stop a semi, it is easy to see how the driver of a small passenger car would likely suffer injuries in a semi crash.
 Semi truck crashes can happen for all of the same reasons as other vehicle collisions.
 However, there are a few types of truck accidents that are among the most common.
 In the experience of our attorneys, the following list comprises some of the most common causes of semi truck accidents:

 Driver error on the part of a trucker accounts for a significant percentage of all semi crashes.
 This category includes crashes caused by a speeding driver, a driver who fails to check a blind spot before switching lanes, and driver confusion.
+Any mistake made while operating such a large vehicle can have devastating results for those that are struck.

 Truck drivers work long hours and they have demanding schedules.
 The hours they drive are limited by the law.
 However, many drivers continue behind the wheel when they are exhausted or otherwise should be resting.
 Long haul drivers may be in a cab for days or weeks at a time.
 There’s little to break up the monotony of the road.
 This can lead a driver to lose focus on the road and to ignore safe driving techniques, causing a crash.